 regular real ales

 Local licensing authority for Chillesford is Suffolk Coastal

-A comfortable Free House and restaurant with integral locally sourced delicatessen shop.
+A comfortable Free House and restaurant with an integral locally sourced delicatessen shop.
 The building was converted into a pub in 1975.
 The large outdoor seating area is popular with walkers and cyclists in the summer.
-Disabled toilet.
-Not open on Mon, Tue or Wed.
-Disabled toilet.
+The pub has a toilet for disabled customers.

 The name, which as far as we can ascertain is unique, apparently comes from an Elizabethan filled pancake.